 Mila’s mom, Julia, offers her blog as a window into life with a daughter with a rare and fatal disease.

 The day Mila was born was the happiest day of our lives.
 She came into the world strong and healthy.
 She walked at one.
 She talked up a storm.
 Then, things changed.
 At three, we noticed Mila would get stuck on words and one foot was turned inward.
 By five, she seemed to have issues with vision and walking.
 We had her continually assessed by doctors, from neurologists to ophthalmologists.
 But no one could explain what was going on.

 When she turned six, she got precipitously worse in a matter of weeks.
-In desperation, we brought her into Children’s Hospital Colorado in hopes they would figure out what was wrong.
+In desperation, we brought her into the emergency room in hopes they would figure out what was wrong.
 After many tests, the doctors diagnosed Mila with Batten Disease.
 Our hearts stopped.
 Our bodies went limp.

 About Batten Disease

 Batten Disease is a devastating neurodegenerative disease which leaves children blind, cognitively impaired and unable to walk before they die at a young age.
 Currently, there is no cure.
 There are a few thousand children living with Batten around the world.
 And each sibling has a 25% chance of developing the disease as well, making the diagnosis even more devastating.

 Before Mila was diagnosed, we had no idea that a seemingly healthy, normally developing child could lose each and every one of their abilities.
 We had no idea that millions of children around the world were dying young from genetic diseases like Batten.